TorchLean

 ctx : which input node the affine forms are written against

-ibp : interval boxes used to choose/validate nonlinear relaxations
+ibp : interval boxes for choosing/validating nonlinear relaxations

 crown : claimed affine lower/upper forms for each node